SanriaArgos/SanriaArgos/README.md

-## Hi there 👋 A little bit about me:
+## Hi there 👋 Welcome!

+### A little bit about Me:
-- 🔭 I'm studying applied mathematics and computer science.
+🎓 I'm studying applied mathematics and computer science.

-- 🌱 I program in C++ and Python, also know SQL, HTML and RenPy.
+✍️ Programming in C++ and Python, also know how to work with SQL, Django, HTML and RenPy.

+🌱 I'm interested in developing visual novels, writing stories, and photography.

-- 💬 I run a blog about living with a disability.
+💬 I'm running a [blog](https://vk.com/gray_strong_mousy) about living with a disability.

-- ⚡ My goal is to start working in the field of digital inclusion.
+⚡ I strive to help people simplify their lives through information technology.
+My goal is to start working in the field of digital inclusion.